 This word was equally associated with coast oil drilling and tax havens, territories where certain taxes are levied at a low rate or not at all.
 At that time, the countries considered to be offshore were mainly India, a small part of Eastern Europe and Russia.

-Then, with the rise of the internet people had the idea of shortening the distances and especially time zone offsets.
-These factors were reduced to such an extent that businesses shifted work to a lower cost organization, but within their own region.
+Then, with the rise of the internet, people had the idea of shortening the distances and especially time zone offsets.
+These factors were reduced to such an extent that businesses shifted work to a lower-cost organization, within their own region.
 That is how the “nearshore” approach appeared.

 For the U.S. this term applies to Mexico and, by extension, countries in South America, like Argentina or Uruguay.

 For the European countries it covers their own national regions up to the Eastern part of the continent (Poland, Czech Republic, Romania, Bulgaria, Moldova, Serbia, Turkey) and some North-African countries such as Tunisia, Algeria and Morocco.

 There is a slight variation of nearshore outsourcing: the “onshore” approach.

 For our German partners, working onshore defines a working method based on the proximity of the Central and Eastern Europe, which allows them to intensify the exchanges with their foreign team.

 Thus, the foreign collaborators are working on their client’s site up to 20-25% of their project time.
 After all, it only takes you a couple of hours to travel from Bratislava to Vienna, whereas Wroclaw (the biggest second technological city of Poland) is just 3 hours away from Berlin.

 So, are things more clear now?